 Screen Time Guidelines

-The American Academy of Paediatrics Screen Time Guidelines (2016) recommends:
+The World Health Organisation recommendations bear similarity to the The American Academy of Paediatrics Screen Time Guidelines (2016) which recommends:

 - For children aged 2 to 5 years, screen use should be limited to 1 hour per day of high-quality programs.
 Parents should co-view media with children to help them understand what they are seeing and apply it to the world around them.